Integrated health and social care - an ICS case study

 The systemic prototype |

-After several months, after the team had taken 35 people through the new principles.
-Over this time, they measured the outcomes of their experiments.
-A new way forward began to emerge of both the process that we could take people through and how we might work together as a team and with our managers.
-Importantly for the managers and leaders, we also discovered what elements in the existing system has to change to enable this new way of working to be supported and allowed to operate successfully.
+After several months, the team had taken 35 people through the new principles.
+A new way forward began to emerge of both the process that we could take people through, and how we might work together as a team and with our managers.
+Importantly for the managers and leaders, we also discovered what elements in the existing system had to change to enable this new way of working to be supported and allowed to operate successfully.
+What barriers had to be shifted.

-Understand each person in their environment and those around them.
-Step 2 Decide the best agreed course of actionLiberating the front line from their old methods, using a new set of principles.
-This is about assessing the whole situation of the person, their environment, and their friends and family.
-In the majority of cases what was required had little to do with clinical help.
-There were few restrictions placed on the team, and they were able to pull on any of the clinical expertise from anyone in their team if needed.
+Step 3 & 4 Decide the best agreed course of actionDiscussing various options with the person.
+There were few restrictions placed on the team, and they were able to pull on any of the expertise from anyone in or outside their team if needed.

-Step 3 Keep ownership, and maintain the person to get back into balance We are engaging with them and are directly available at the end of the phone if required.
+Agreed ideas were tasked to the person and the team.
+Step 5 & 6 Keep ownership, and maintain the person to get back into balance We are engaging with the person and are directly available at the end of the phone if required.
 Whatever the team think needs recording is written down.
-This is where we don't simply close the case, we ensure that they have got to a place of stability.
+This is where we don't simply close the case when we finish our activities, we ensure that the person has got to a place of stability.

-After the completion of the experiment, the team with the manager and leaders prepared for the prototype to start.
+After the completion of the experiment, the team with the manager and leaders prepared for the prototype.
 For this to occur, the concepts and methods had to be formulated and designed to a level of operational detail.
-A new process and new measures emerged, and the element below are the main aspect do the prototype.
+A new process and new measures emerged, and the diagrams below demonstrate the difference in the way of working.

-The actual purpose of the service that the managers focus on, then drives that which the staff focus on.
-In the NHS currently this purpose is an internally driven focus based on cost and a raft of measures.
-This real purpose of a service is often never discussed or understood openly.
+The actual purpose of the service that the managers focus on, drives the behaviour of staff.
+In the NHS this purpose is an internally driven focus based on cost and a raft of measures.
+This real outside-in purpose of a service is often never discussed or understood openly.
 But we did discuss it, and we came up with our strengths based purpose.

 Old purpose